Recipe: Sweet Potato Fajitas

 Sweet potatoes need a longer roasting time than onions and peppers, so they need a head start and are roasted on their own first.
 The same cumin and smoked paprika oil that coats the sweet potatoes is also used to season the onions and bell peppers, which are added to the baking sheet later.
 Harness the power of the oven to warm the tortillas and you never even have to turn on the stove.

-While the veggies roast, stir together an easy crema of yogurt, lime zest, and lime juice.
+While the vegetables roast, stir together an easy crema of yogurt, lime zest, and lime juice.
 Set out your favorite toppings — I like guacamole, salsa, and lime wedges — and have these easy fajitas for Meatless Monday or Taco Tuesday, or whenever a craving strikes!

 Sweet Potato Fajitas